Spurious Correlation-Aware Embedding Regularization for Worst-Group Robustness: Experiment

-\paragraph{Evaluation Metrics} Following prior work, we use Worst-group Accuracy (Worst Acc) as the primary metric to assess performance on the most vulnerable minority group, and Average Accuracy (Avg Acc) for overall performance.
+We evaluate our method against various bias mitigation and imbalanced learning algorithms.
+Our comparison includes ERM; subpopulation robustness methods such as GroupDRO~\citep{sagawadistributionally}, LISA~\citep{yao2022improving}, PDE~\citep{deng2023robust}, and ElRep~\citep{wen2025elastic}; and class imbalance techniques such as ReSample~\citep{japkowicz2000class}.
+For ColorMNIST, we evaluate only methods that achieve worst-group accuracy above 70\%.
+We conduct experiments on a broader set of baselines, with detailed descriptions and complete results provided in Appendix~\ref{sec:app_base} and Tables~\ref{tab:main-results}, \ref{tab:CMNIST}, \ref{tab:CMNIST_r80}, and \ref{tab:text-results}.
+We also conduct a focused comparison against GroupDRO-ES~\citep{izmailov2022feature}, the most competitive GroupDRO variant with early stopping, as presented in Table~\ref{tab:worst-acc-scer}. \paragraph{Evaluation Metrics} Following prior work, we use Worst-group Accuracy (Worst Acc) as the primary metric to assess performance on the most vulnerable minority group, and Average Accuracy (Avg Acc) for overall performance.
 Our objective is to minimize the gap between these metrics.